 Homemade Beef Stock

 It definitely has not been stock making weather this winter.
-To think, this time last year, I had made pots of homemade stock by now.
+To think, this time last year, I had made pots upon pots of homemade stock by now.
 This was my first time in 2012.
+I am so excited to share this recipe for Homemade Beef Stock with you and to share how easy it is to make an ultra-rich homemade beef stock.

 Once I started looking through my posts and recipe scribbles, I realized that I have not given a “proper” stock recipe.
 I have shared bits and pieces of information here and there; but, never a full recipe.
 Finally, I spent last weekend and worked out all the details.
 Now you only have to go to this post to find a rich homemade beef stock recipe.

-I adore this recipe even though it takes two days to make.
-Yep!
-That is right, two days.
-You could hurry things along and do it in a day, if you don’t have the time, but it is worth making the time for this recipe.
-What takes so long is that there is roasting and simmering that takes place …. the longer I do each step, the more intense this recipe gets.
-OMG – and how it smells while cooking is insanely good.
-Usually when I am planning a “stock” making weekend, I plan to do other things around the house that need to be done, so I don’t feel like it was a wasted weekend.
+This recipe is really delicious but it does take some time.
+What takes so long is that there is roasting and simmering that takes place.
+The longer I do each step, the more intense this recipe gets.
+OMG, it smells insanely good while bubbly away.
+Usually, when I am planning a “stock” making weekend, I plan to do other things around the house that need to be done, so I don’t feel like it was a wasted weekend.
 Or, I indulge, by making stock and enjoying a few good movies or a book.

-** disclaimer, when purchasing the meaty products, I ask for the meatiest ones my butcher has, ranges from 3 – 5 pounds per each.
+** I always use grass-fed products when making rich beef stock.
+When purchasing meaty products, I ask for the meatiest pieces my butcher has, and I like an assortment of bones with and without marrow.
 Can never go wrong with a little more.

 Other stock recipes you will find useful: